Stall.

 (1981) May 4 thru May 22

-Three week artist-in-residence program with Akademia der Künste, West Berlin, Germany to create a new work.
-Generous support of Director, Nele Herling.
+Stall.
+Three week artist-in-residence program with Akademia der Künste, West Berlin, Germany to create the new work – Stall.
+Generous support was provided by Director, Nele Herling.

 (1981) May 22 @ 22:30 pm